seanredmond/heniautos/guide/calendar-equations.md

 We would expect Pos 11 = VI 11 or Pos 12 = VI 12.
 Inscribing ἑνδεkάτει for δωδεκάτει or vice versa, is not an obvious mistake to make.

+An even more troublesome scenario is in [IG II³,1 352](http://telota.bbaw.de/ig/digitale-edition/inschrift/IG%20II_III%C2%B3%201,%20352) (=IG II² 351).
+This inscription has a prefectly clear date, requiring no important restorations **Tha 11 = IX 19** but, as `calendar-equation` will tell us, there is no solution for this equation:

+    > calendar_equation -e Tha 11 IX 19
+    No solutions for ((<Months.THA: 11>, 11),) = ((<Prytanies.IX: 9>, 19),

+There is another inscription from the same year, [IG II³,1 353](http://telota.bbaw.de/ig/digitale-edition/inschrift/IG%20II_III%C2%B3%201,%20353) (=IG II² 352) with equally certain equation **Tha 14 = IX 32**.
+This equation does have solutions, all for an intercalary year which we expect this year (330/29) to be astronomically:

+    > calendar_equation.py -p 10 -e Tha 14 IX 32
+    Tha 14 (12+) =   IX 32 =  DOY 338 (I) [FFFFFHHHHHH, LLSSSSSS]
+    Tha 14 (12+) =   IX 32 =  DOY 339 (I) [FFFFFFHHHHH, LLLSSSSS]
+    Tha 14 (12+) =   IX 32 =  DOY 340 (I) [FFFFFFFHHHH, LLLLSSSS]

+The festival dates, Tha 11 and Tha 14, are only three days apart while the prytany dates, IX 11 and IX 32, are 13 days apart.
+This has led to many hypotheses of errors on the part of the inscriber in IG II³,1 352 (Meritt 1961, 91-94).
+There is another possibility, though.

 ### Triple Dating

 [IG II² 1006](https://epigraphy.packhum.org/text/3226) (122/1 BCE) is one of a handful of inscriptions with what is known as a triple date: